kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/specification.md

 *   Answer Example:
     *   `1.0.3.10.in-addr.arpa.
 14 IN PTR kubernetes.test.svc.clusterset.local.`

-Given an exported Service assigned the IPv6 ClusterSet IP represented in hexadecimal format without any simplification `<a1a2a3a4:b1b2b3b4:c1c2c3c4:d1d2d3d4:e1e2e3e4:f1f2f3f4:g1g2g3g4:h1h2h3h4>` **that does not already have a `PTR` record (see Limitations, below)**, a `PTR` record as a sequence of nibbles in reverse order of the following form must exist.
+Given an exported Service assigned the IPv6 clusterset IP represented in hexadecimal format without any simplification `<a1a2a3a4:b1b2b3b4:c1c2c3c4:d1d2d3d4:e1e2e3e4:f1f2f3f4:g1g2g3g4:h1h2h3h4>` **that does not already have a `PTR` record (see Limitations, below)**, a `PTR` record as a sequence of nibbles in reverse order of the following form must exist.